 No doubt!
 It is crucial for any business for agile estimation.
 It is a must-go-in feature on various levels.
-If you do it with proper planning, estimation of the efforts, and management, you can pitch rightly.
+You can pitch rightly if you do it with proper planning, estimation of the efforts, and management.
 This project can be anything from software development to mobile app development.

 The story point estimation is generally implemented in agile projects.
 It has been noted that all the A-lister brands are implementing the techniques such as affinity mapping, bucket system, planning poker, etc.

 Nowadays, businesses are using variant estimation templates for different levels.
-They are implementing the templates for sprint plan template, release plan template, etc.
+For example, they are implementing the templates for sprint plan template, release plan template, etc.

 Levels for agile estimation